Beyond the Training Data: Confidence-Guided Mixing of Parameterizations in a Hybrid AI-Climate Model: Results

 In this section, we analyze the mixed scheme across environmental regimes defined by geography (latitude), CWV, and lower-tropospheric stability (LTS).
 Our goals are to (i) explain why the mixed scheme outperforms both Tiedtke and pure ML, (ii) identify regimes of high/low model confidence and its spatial structure, and (iii) characterize conditional mean heating and moistening profiles as functions of CWV and LTS.
 These analyses provide process-level insight into the hybrid model's strengths, demonstrate improved precipitation skill, and clarify how convective processes interact with the large-scale climate as constrained by observational products.

 First, we investigate the spatial distribution of the average weight, $\langle\lambda\rangle$, for the Mixed:10-60 model with $\alpha=0.1$ (\Cref{fig:mlweight_spatial_distribution}).
 The average ML weight is generally higher over land than over oceans, reflecting greater confidence in ML predictions in continental environments.
 Furthermore, the model exhibits increased confidence in high-latitude regions compared to the tropics.
 In the tropics, where convective activity is abundant, the model’s confidence is reduced, likely due to inherent variability in this region.
 This fits the observation in \Cref{fig:convective_precip_cwv_lts_abslat} that the ML models' confidence decreases with the magnitude of the column water vapor in the column as higher magnitudes of water vapor are expected in the tropics.
+Moreover, in the tropics the predicted tendencies and convective precipitation have larger absolute magnitudes, which in turn generate larger prediction errors and reduce the ML model's confidence.
 Importantly, regions with complex orography – including the Himalayas, Andes, Ethiopian Highlands, and Rocky Mountains – tend to exhibit lower model confidence, even without explicitly providing orographic information to the ML models.
+The overall fractions of precipitation originating from convective (ML), convective (Tiedtke), and large-scale are \qty{62}{\percent}, \qty{5}{\percent}, and \qty{33}{\percent}.
+The convective (ML) precipitation fraction therefore outweighs both the Tiedtke precipitation and large-scale precipitation on average and is close to the average ML weight with \qty{67}{\percent}.

 For comparison, the spatial distribution of the average ML weight is shown for two more models in \Cref{fig:mlweight_spatial_distribution_appendix}.
 The patterns are very similar, but the overall ML weight increases with higher $p_1$ values as expected.